 The availability of free and easy access to documents, product sheets, price lists and any other type of file, makes it possible to optimise time and costs for both the Help Desk and Customer Service, offer better services and have more satisfied customers.

 Sharing best practices and know-how can be a competitive advantage for the companies.
 Knowledge dispersion is a risk whenever an employee leaves or changes roles.
-Therefore it is necessary that information does not remain the prerogative of one person, but is shared with colleagues as much as possible, so that it can be searched and used easily.
+Therefore it is necessary that information does not remain the prerogative of one person, but is shared with colleagues as much as possible so that it can be easily searched and used.

 Last but not least, a KMS can help others to learn and produce new knowledge.
 It is the project manager who has to promote a culture of collaboration and encourage employees to learn, pursue their goals, and do business.
 By promoting a spirit of collaboration and sharing, the growth of new ideas is stimulated and a culture of innovation spreads throughout the company.
-If everyone is recognised for his or her importance and contribution to the better circulation of knowledge, there will be a greater incentive to share ideas and information.
+If everyone is recognised for his or her importance and contribution to the better circulation of knowledge, exchanging information and ideas will also come naturally.
 A real loop of productivity.

 Want to know more on Pigro Knowledge Management solution?
 Contact us!